FSS/PPS 03.16 - Reimbursement of University Business Expenses Paid from Personal Funds

 If state-appropriated funds are used to reimburse an employee, the employee may be required to provide the vendor’s federal tax identification number for use in the State Comptroller’s Office accounting system.
 Contact Financial Reporting & Analysis for assistance or more information.

 To obtain reimbursement under this policy, requests must be submitted no later than 60 days from the date the expenditure occurred.
 Where multiple receipts support the payment request, the earliest date will determine the 60-day time frame for the request.

 Account manager approval is required for the employee reimbursement to be processed.

 Accounts Payable will review and process the reimbursement after a complete e-NPO, supported by adequate documentation is received.

 REVIEWERS OF THIS PPS

 Reviewers of this PPS include the following:

-Position Date Director, Accounting March 1 E4Y Associate Vice President, Financial Services March 1 E4Y Director, Purchasing March 1 E4Y
+Position Date Director, Accounting March 1 E4Y Associate Vice President for Financial Services March 1 E4Y Director, Procurement & Strategic Sourcing March 1 E4Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.